MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/configuring-certificates-imported-using-mmc.md

   > [!NOTE]
   >  The BizTalk Hosts and the Isolated Host must have the same decryption certificate so that they can both decrypt the same encrypted incoming messages.
 The BizTalk Isolated Host that runs the HTTP adapter must have the certificate to receive the messages, because it does not have access to the Host certificate.
 The BizTalk Host also must have the certificate to process the messages after [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] has received them.

 - Configure encryption and signing certificates for each partner.
-To do this, you enter the certificates on the **General** tab of the **Partner** properties page in the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btaBTARNNoVersion](../../includes/btabtarnnoversion-md.md)] ([!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)]) Management Console.
+To do this, you enter the certificates on the **General** tab of the **Partner** properties page in the Microsoft [!INCLUDE[btaBTARNNoVersion](../../includes/btabtarnnoversion-md.md)] ([!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)]) Management Console.
 These include a public-key encryption certificate to encrypt outgoing messages to a partner, and a public-key signing certificate to verify the partner's identity on incoming messages.
 For more information, see [Creating or Editing a Partner](../../adapters-and-accelerators/accelerator-rosettanet/creating-or-editing-a-partner.md).

 - Configure the encryption policy between a home organization and a trading partner.
 To do this, you configure the trading partner agreement on the **Protocol** tab of the **Agreement Properties** page in the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] Management Console.
 For more information, see [Creating or Editing an Agreement](../../adapters-and-accelerators/accelerator-rosettanet/creating-or-editing-an-agreement.md).